fl-sean03/MolSAIC/resources/examples/docs/index.md

-# MONET Examples
+# MolSAIC Examples

-This section provides various examples of how to use the MONET (MOlecular NEtwork Toolkit) package for common tasks and workflows.
+This section provides various examples of how to use the MolSAIC (MOlecular NEtwork Toolkit) package for common tasks and workflows.

 ## Basic Examples